 Sometimes I look back and wonder what I was thinking.
 But…I know.
 Not a second was wasted when it was in the barn with my sweet and mild-tempered Toby.
 He was an amazing distraction from the difficulties of being a teenager.
 He made me happy, confident, and proud.
 He was literally everything to me and if I could do it all over again, I would do it exactly the same.

 At the time, it was about winning ribbons, and doing well.
 Practice makes perfect, right?
 We practice every single day.
 I now realize how special those days really were, and not at all because of the ribbons or the thrill of the shows.
 It was time with my family, and involved us all working together for the same goal.
 We all did our best to make Toby sparkle and shine to perfection.
 There was nothing like sitting sideways a top Toby’s back eating a burger that my Dad had just grilled and drinking an Iced Tea before a class, laughing or discussing the judge for the day.
 I loved hearing my class being called and trotting off to the entry gate with a big smile on my face because I knew that my whole family was there watching, and waiting for me and Toby.
 I would look out to see my mom in the stands laugh and enjoy the company of friends that we had developed over years of showing and she would give me the thumbs up or thumbs down on whether I had the right lead or not (something I clearly should have not needed help knowing).
 Showing meant lifelong friendships that grew from common ground – a love for horses.
 We met the kind of people that were just as crazy as us to spend each weekend grooming bathing, trailering, and showing in the sweltering heat.
-It was what we enjoyed as a family and having Toby made it an experience that I truly wish every little girl could have.
+It was what we enjoyed as a family and having Toby made it an experience that I truly wish every little boy and girl could have.

 After a few years at the shows my family and I had become like a well oiled machine.
 We commemorated my final show years in 4-H with matching shirts that sported a paint horse and said “Team Toby”.
 It felt so appropriate after all of the years that we had spent together at the mercy of that spotted pony’s mood for the day.
 We all still proudly wear our shirts years later.